Starting School Checklist

 - reduce anxieties; bring a sense of calm.

-- make the change in routine, behaviour, activity or location- somewhat more predictable for your son, daughter or student.
+- make the change in routine, activity or location- somewhat more predictable for your son, daughter or student.

 Below you will find some Transition to School Strategies I have used as tried & true over the years with each of my Autistic sons.